Travel guide Porto

 iStock-182455015.jpg

-On the left bank of the Douro, in Vila Nova de Gaia, the cellars where the Port wine is aged are part of the city's landscape, albeit underground.
-The cellars are not without their large signs.
-The atmosphere, the wine aromas emanating from the barrels and the tastings make a visit to them an obligatory part of the Port experience
+On the left bank of the Douro, in Vila Nova de Gaia, the cellars where Port wine ages are part of the town's landscape, albeit underground.
+They're sure to draw attention to themselves with their large signs.
+The atmosphere, the wine aromas emanating from the barrels and the tastings make a visit to these cellars a must in Porto.

 By dint of seeing it in all the shops, one would tend to think that the term "Portugal" comes from Portus Gallus ("the port of the rooster", in Latin for "kitchen").
 Not at all.
 On the other hand, the rooster does have a legend, that of Barcelos, which speaks of a pilgrim who was wrongly accused and who proved his innocence by a miracle involving... a rooster.